f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

 Alternatively, you may also upload images to the controller through the **System Settings -> File Utilities** page.
-You can select the **images/staging** option form the drop-down menu to import new controller or partition images.
+You can select the **images/staging** option from the drop-down menu to import new controller or partition images.
 Once uploaded into the staging area they will be imported and made available for upgrades after a brief delay.

 .. image:: images/velos_software_upgrades/image6.png
   :align: center